Overview

 Its main roles are:

 Learn more about Cocos Nucifera OilPropane is a gas derived from petroleum and natural gas.
-It is used as a propellant.
+In cosmetics, its only used as an aerosol propellant (it pushes your product out of the can when you press the nozzle).

 In food, Maltodextrin is used to improve the texture and thicken a product.
 Due to its structure, it can help create a gel texture.
 As an emulsion stabilizer, it helps keep the ingredients in a product together.